 Your first step is to contact the DWP.
 They’ll try and put things right as soon as possible and may consider making a special payment to you if you’ve been treated unfairly or have suffered financially.

 If you’re unhappy with their response, you can escalate your case to a Complaint Resolution Manager.
-They will typically try to resolve the matter within 15 working days of contacting you – and they’ll let you know if it’ll take longer.
+They'll typically try to resolve the matter within 15 working days of contacting you – and they’ll let you know if it’ll take longer.

-If they’re unable to resolve the matter, you can escalate your case to a senior manager, who’ll conduct an independent review of your complaint.
+If they’re unable to resolve the matter, you can escalate your case to a senior manager.
+They’ll conduct an independent review of your complaint.